-The Executive Summary area that's included in formal business plans, is a high-level overview of the business plan document that includes a summary of information about:
+The Executive Summary section of a business plan is a high-level overview of your home business.
+It includes a summary of information about:

 - The history of the business